 Is June a good time to visit Valencia?

 June is a great month to visit Valencia.
 June in Valencia offers warm temperatures, abundant sunshine, and minimal rainfall.
-Therefore, June is one of the best times to visit Valencia as you will have plenty of opportunities to experience the local culture and revel in the Mediterranean charm of the city.
+Therefore, June is one of the best months to visit Valencia as you will have plenty of opportunities to experience the local culture and revel in the Mediterranean charm of the city.

 Sunbathing in Valencia is usually possible as early as April, but June is the first month of the year when sea water is warm enough for bathing – almost a month earlier than in other parts of Spain.